The Randlords: ESRC PhD Studentship

 Please reference as: Liz Stanley (2018) ‘The Randlords’ Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/overviews/the-randlords/ and provide the paragraph number as appropriate when quoting.

-1. ‘The Randlords’ is the topic of a PhD Studentship attached to the Whites Writing Whiteness project due for completion in September 2018.
-This research is focused around some central sociological concerns: how a society changes over time, how social hierarchies and inequalities come into being and take different shape in different contexts.
+1. ‘The Randlords’ is the topic of a PhD Studentship attached to the Whites Writing Whiteness project and completed in September 2018.
+This research, by Jacques Human (2018) is focused around some central sociological concerns: how a society changes over time, how social hierarchies and inequalities come into being and take different shape in different contexts.
 It explores these by investigating a particular group of people, men who made considerable fortunes through the discoveries of diamonds and gold and the industries that grew up around this in South Africa, and who were known collectively as the ‘Randlords’.
 What impact did these powerful men have on the emergent South African society, were they able to influence major decisions about what was happening, how did they operate in relation to each other, how should their connections be understood?

 3. When first diamonds in the 1860s in New Rush, and then gold in the 1880s on the Witwatersrand, were discovered, what has been referred to as a ‘minerals revolution’ occurred.
 Erupting into the midst of a largely pastoral and stockholding economy, highly capital intensive economic developments took place in what rapidly become enclave economies centring on these two places.
 The availability of paid work attracted a migrant black labour force wanting to purchase specific kinds of goods and so willing to work away from home for short-run periods of time; and an increasingly intensive use of labour developed, with technological and organisational developments leading to workers living in compounds and the confinement and close regulation of their labour.
 Large numbers of both white and black miners were attracted from many different parts of the world, and also from within southern Africa, with the institutionalisation of ‘race’ as well as labour hierarchies over time.